 Feeling Like the Coolest Kid in School When You Got a Pager (1980s)

-While pagers may seem antiquated by today’s standards, back in the ‘80s, if you had one, you couldn’t have been cooler.
-Sure, you had to learn a million codes to understand what people were trying to communicate with you and have access to a landline to get in touch with anyone else, but there was no denying that a pager was the ultimate in high-tech accessories at the time.
-But unfortunately for all the ’80s kids out there, a pager is now one of the 22 Things That Have Become Obsolete Since 2000.
+While pagers may seem antiquated by today's standards, back in the '80s, if you had one, you couldn't have been cooler.
+Sure, you had to learn a million codes to understand what people were trying to communicate with you and you still had to have access to a landline to get in touch with anyone else, but there was no denying that a pager was the ultimate in high-tech accessories at the time.

 Envying Your Friends Who Had Waterbeds (1980s)

-Sure, your bed was fine, but there was nothing more enviable to you than your friends’ waterbeds.
-They may have made you a little seasick to lay on—and there was, of course, the ever-present worry about accidentally flooding the room—but they were still just about the coolest piece of furniture you’d ever seen.
+There was nothing more enviable in the 1980s than your friends' waterbeds.
+They may have made you a little seasick to lay on—and there was, of course, the ever-present worry about accidentally flooding the room—but they were still just about the coolest piece of furniture you'd ever seen.

 Playing Mall Madness (1980s)